Skip to main content

 a.
 Registered Student Organizations do not share the university’s tax exempt status.

 b.
 All events taking place on campus in which sales transactions take place are subject to Maryland sale and amusement taxes.
+It is the responsibility of the event sponsor to file and pay all applicable taxes.

 c.
 The University of Maryland is not responsible for filing tax information on behalf of clients ter.ps/mdtax